 The Devereux CARES School provides evidence-based primary, elementary and secondary education services for children diagnosed with autism spectrum disorders and other developmental disabilities.

 There is a strong emphasis on skill building using Applied Behavior Analysis (ABA) and Positive Behavioral Interventions and Supports (PBIS).
 These approaches help our students overcome challenging behaviors and achieve success in the following areas:

 The CARES School primary track (ages 5 to 7) focuses on increasing levels of independence.
 The elementary track (ages 8 to 12) provides life skills practice opportunities.
-The high school program (ages 13 to 22) is customized with an emphasis on building life and vocational skills, and providing community employment opportunities.
+The high school program (ages 13 to 22) is customized with an emphasis on building life and vocational skills, as well as providing community employment opportunities.

 The school day runs from 9 a.m. to 3 p.m.
 Our CARES After School Program reinforces skills learned throughout the day and encourages community involvement.

 At CARES, our classroom structure is designed to meet the unique needs of each individual.
 With six students per class, one special education teacher and three teacher’s aides, CARES provides a comprehensive learning environment to address each student’s strengths and abilities.
 Our team of professionals also includes: psychologists, clinical coordinators, nurses, speech and language therapists, physical therapists, occupational therapists, and a vocational coordinator.

 We believe that family/caregiver involvement is essential to a student’s success.
 Frequent, informal communications between families and the CARES team are held to discuss individualized education services, future planning and quality improvement.